 - A minimum, overall undergraduate GPA of 2.75 (on a 4.0 scale).
-If not, either a minimum mean score on two out of three parts (verbal, quantitative, analytical writing) of the General GRE test OR a GPA of 3.5 on six hours of Longwood graduate courses that are part of the degree program to which the applicant is applying taken as a non-degree registrant within the last 12 months.
+If not, either a minimum mean score on two out of three parts (verbal, quantitative, analytical writing) of the General GRE test OR a GPA of 3.5 on six hours of Longwood graduate courses that are part of the degree program to which the applicant is applying taken within the last 12 months as a conditional admit

 - Personal essay of 500 words or more addressing reasons for seeking graduate education and specifically in counselor education

 - Two recommendations related to your competence and effectiveness in your academic and professional work

 - Official transcripts from each college/university from which you have earned a degree or additional course credit following the conferral of your degree

 - Criminal background check